jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     Blank()
 )
 ```
-For the numeric fields, we modify this formula a bit as they are currency fields.
+For the numeric fields, we modify the formula as they are currency fields.

 ```javascript
 If(